GianAlingog/Ant-Simulation/README.md

 - Fixed detection for Ants within Base and Food
 - New Food spawns after previous one is depleted
 - Added Food and Base Counters
+- Ants teleport to the other side of the screen if it goes out of bounds (Infinite Ground Effect)

 ## Version 1.0
 - Added a life cycle